Video SEO Strategy - A Complete Guide

-Pay attention to how the top ranking videos are paced.
-In other words, if the top videos have short energetic scene cuts that keep your attention, try to create something similar.
-This will help to keep your audience watching until the end.
+Pay attention to how these videos are paced.
+Do they have short energetic scene cuts that keep your attention?
+Do they break up scenes in a visual way or use music to break things up?
+If so, you should try to create something similar.
+This will help to keep your consumers watching until the end.

 Start your video with a brief introduction that explains what the video is about.
 This will let your audience know if they have found what they are looking for before they get to the body of the content.